Expert Evidence in Construction Disputes: Arbitrator Perspective

-The expert should be provided with all relevant documents including, if already existing, the relevant parts of the parties’ legal submissions and fact witness statements.
-The expert has a duty to carry out a forensic investigation of the relevant facts and should be proactive in requesting additional information or documents required to perform his or her task.
-Accordingly, the expert will likely be closely involved in guiding and directing disclosure requests from the other party.
+The expert should be provided with all relevant documents, including (if they already exist) the relevant parts of the parties’ legal submissions and fact witness statements.
+The expert has a duty to carry out a forensic investigation of the relevant facts and should be proactive in requesting any additional information or documents required to perform the task.
+Accordingly, the expert is likely to be closely involved in guiding and directing disclosure requests from the other party.
 The documents should be provided alongside instructions regarding their use.
 In particular, the instructions should contain a confidentiality clause.

 Written expert evidence: the expert report

 Expert evidence is typically introduced into the arbitral proceedings in the form of a report.
-The expert report is often submitted together with a party’s first legal submission, with the opportunity to submit a rebuttal expert report in the second round of submissions.
+The expert report is often submitted with a party’s first legal submission; there is an opportunity to submit a rebuttal expert report in the second round of submissions.
 As a rule, rebuttal reports are limited to responses to matters contained in another party’s witness statements, expert reports or other submissions that have not been previously presented in the arbitration.
 The revised IBA Rules also permit rebuttal expert reports to respond to new developments that could not have been addressed in a previous expert report.

 Building information modelling (BIM) is becoming a more common feature of construction projects and hence the data is available to use BIM as part of the dispute resolution process.
-BIM is therefore gaining traction as a tool to assist in the presentation of expert evidence in construction arbitration.
+BIM is gaining traction, therefore, as a tool to assist in the presentation of expert evidence in construction arbitration.
 BIM can be used to demonstrate an engineering analysis or expert programming evidence.
-As a rule, BIM snapshots are included in the expert report with the full version being provided electronically.
+As a rule, BIM snapshots are included in the expert report, and the full version is provided electronically.

 Documents underlying the expert report are typically referenced in the body text and listed in a subsection of the report or in an appendix, and – if not already on file – annexed to the report.
-A recurring issue in this context is whether the expert must designate only the documents that he or she relied on in the report, or all documents that he or she consulted when preparing the report.
-It is important to consider this at the outset when instructing the expert, as a party that provides the expert with full access to its digital data room may be severely disadvantaged if the expert is subsequently ordered to disclose such information.
-There appears to be no prevailing practice regarding whether or not the expert is obligated to disclose the entirety of the information and documents received or that were made accessible to him or her.
+A recurring issue in this context is whether the expert must designate only the documents that he or she relied on in the report, or all documents that were consulted when preparing the report.
+It is important to consider this at the outset when instructing the expert, as a party that provides the expert with full access to its digital data room may be severely disadvantaged if the expert is subsequently ordered to disclose that information.
+There appears to be no prevailing practice regarding whether or not the expert is obliged to disclose the entirety of the information and documents received or that were made accessible to the expert.
 As a rule, it should be sufficient to list only the documents that were used to prepare the report.
-This creates a level playing field between the parties.
+This allows a level playing field between the parties.
 Furthermore, additional documents should only be handed over based on the principles applicable to document production requests in the arbitration.

 Expert witness meetings; joint reports